Groups at UC Irvine Counseling Center

 A: The format of these psycho educational groups is well defined.
 Each session is similar to a mini-workshop.
 Pertinent information is provided via short lectures.
 Members participate in exercises designed to help them practice skills and/or gain greater insight into their problems.
 Structured groups are time-limited; they meet for a set number of sessions.

-All prospective group members except for certain support groups are required to attend a pre-group screening session.
+All prospective group members in groups marked with an asterisk (*) are required to attend a pre-group screening session.
 A pre-group screening and orientation session is a brief meeting with leader(s) before the group begins.
 Its purpose is: